Employment Opportunities

 Customer Service Duties Include:

-• Answering phone calls from the poll worker hotline with professional, friendly, and effective communication skills
+• Answer phone calls from the election worker hotline with professional, friendly, and effective communication skills.

 • Identify and report difficulties or concerns to the Election Day Manager

-• Fostering and maintaining a sense of pride and belonging among poll workers
+• Foster and maintain a sense of pride and belonging among election day workers

 • Assist election day workers with scheduling, polling locations changes, and required training classes